CSchrader90/Custom-Transformer-Model-with-Tensorflow-2.3/README.md

 The loss will stop accumulating during the training phase once the predicted output sentence reaches the length of the target output sentence.
 This should be adjusted to recognise end of sentence.

+This architecure allows for the utilisation of Tensor Processing Units (TPUs) which is a further step of optimisation of training.